hpc-maths/ponio/ponio/template/tpl_doc_algorithms.rst

 Explicit stabilized Runge-Kutta methods
 ---------------------------------------

 Some problems, like heat equation, require methods stabilized on the negative real axis.
-The ponio library provides a Runge-Kutta Chebyshev method of order 2, ROCK2 method (of order 2) and ROCK4 method (of order 4).
+The ponio library provides a Runge-Kutta Chebyshev method of order 2, ROCK2 method (of order 2), ROCK4 method (of order 4) and a Runge-Kutta Legendre method of order 1 or 2.

 Runge-Kutta Chebyshev method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~